tarantool/doc/doc/dev_guide/internals/iproto/keys.rst

 Keys used in requests and responses
 ===================================

-This section describes ``iproto`` keys contained in iproto requests and responses.
+This section describes ``iproto`` keys contained in requests and responses.
 The keys are Tarantool constants that are either defined or mentioned in the `iproto_constants.h file <https://github.com/tarantool/tarantool/blob/master/src/box/iproto_constants.h>`_.